 The United Kingdom attempted to ban research chemicals with the Psychoactive Substances Act in 2016, which prohibits the sale or production of any psychoactive substances or “legal highs.”
 Canada has a similar drug regulation law called the Controlled Drugs and Substances Act.

 Synthetic cannabinoids, such as Spice or K2, are a prime example of this.
-Many individuals that have used synthetic cannabinoids experience them to be much more potent than THC.
+Many individuals that have used synthetic cannabinoids experience them to be much more potent than THC, the active component in cannabis.
 They also had considerably more adverse effects such as anxiety, seizures, paranoia, heart palpitations, and aggression.

 Many popular research chemicals are substances that mimic classic psychedelics like LSD and MDMA.
 Here, we’ll run through some well-known research chemicals, and we’ll tell you everything we know about their legality.

 Disclaimer: Research chemicals are potentially illegal substances, and we do not encourage or condone the use of these substances where it is against the law.
 However, we accept that illegal drug use occurs, and believe that offering responsible harm reduction information is imperative to keeping people safe.
 For that reason, this guide is designed to ensure the safety of those who decide to use the substances.
 We do not encourage using these drugs outside of a legal or traditional context.